chevereto/blog/_posts/2021/2021-09-08-chevereto-v4-faq.md

 ---
 Chevereto V4 is around the corner and while this release has caught the attention of many people, lots of misinformation have been circulating about it among user groups.

-We want to address these concerns in this entry, but if we miss something you can contact us to `inbox@chevereto.com`.
+We want to address these concerns in this entry, but if we miss something you can ask in the [community announcement](https://chevereto.com/community/threads/chevereto-v4-faq.13752/).
+If you aren't a customer refer to our [contact page](https://chevereto.com/contact).

 ## When it will be released?